 What is Tay-Sachs disease?

-- The most common form develops soon after a baby is born.
-It causes death early in childhood.
+- Infantile Tay-Sachs.
+This is the most common form.
+It develops soon after a baby is born and causes death early in childhood.

 Tay-Sachs can occur when parents pass on a changed gene to their child.